aselvan/homebrew-formulas/README.md

 ## My Homebrew Formulas
 Formulas for home brew.
-To use install tap as shown below first
+To install anything of the formulas below you have to first tap this repo first as shown below.
+After that, you can install with brew install <name> ...

 ```brew tap aselvan/homebrew```

 ### curl - curl on MacOS with openssl and libssh2 (sftp) support